FuelLabs/fuel-specs/specs/vm/main.md

 1. Stack frames: store metadata across trusted internal (i.e. intra-contract) function calls.
 Not supported natively by the FuelVM, but may be used as an abstraction at a higher layer.
 1. Call frames: store metadata across untrusted external (i.e. inter-contract) calls.
 Supported natively by the FuelVM.

 Call frames are needed to ensure that the called contract cannot mutate the running state of the current executing contract.
-They segment access rights for memory: the currently-executing contracts may only write to their own call frame, their own heap, and return value ranges assigned to them.
+They segment access rights for memory: the currently-executing contracts may only write to their own call frame and their own heap.

 A call frame consists of the following, word-aligned: